 During the 20th Century:

 Governments in have drastically altered their policies.
-Twenty five years ago, some criminalized the open display of contraceptives in pharmacies.
-Now, these same governments are actively promoting their use to prevent the spread of sexually transmitted diseases, and teen pregnancies.
+Twenty five years ago, some prohibited the open display of contraceptives in pharmacies.
+Now, these same governments are actively promoting their use to prevent the spread of sexually transmitted diseases, and unwanted pregnancies.

-Several factors now promote the use of birth control:
+Several factors now promote the use of birth control or abstinence:

 One major concern is that overpopulation places excessive stress on the environment, speeding up its degradation and global warming.